Dissident (song): Lyrical content

 Pearl Jam lead vocalist Eddie Vedder said about the song "Dissident":

 In "Dissident," I'm actually talking about a woman who takes in someone who's being sought after by the authorities for political reasons.
 He's on the run, and she offers him a refuge.
 But she just can't handle the responsibility.
 She turns him in, then she has to live with the guilt and the realization that she's betrayed the one thing that gave her life meaning.
 It made her life difficult.
 It made her life hell.
 But it gave her a reason to be.
 But she couldn't hold on.
 She folded.
 That's the tragedy of the song.

 At Pearl Jam's March 17, 1994, concert in West Lafayette, Indiana at Purdue University's Elliot Hall, Vedder said that the "holy no" in the song refers to date rape, explaining that "a woman's word is sacred and the no means no and that's what a 'holy no' is."

 Release and reception

 While the "Dissident" single was released commercially to international markets on May 16, 1994, the commercial single was not released in the United States until June 27, 1995, and was only available as a more expensive import version beforehand.
-"Dissident" peaked at number three on the Billboard Album Rock Tracks chart (now called the Mainstream Rock chart).
+"Dissident" peaked at number three on the Billboard Album Rock Tracks chart.
 Outside the United States, the song peaked at number 97 in Germany, reached the top 30 in France, and was a top-10 success in Denmark, Finland, Ireland, and Norway.
 It was additionally a top-20 success in the Netherlands and the United Kingdom.
 Part two of "Dissident" reached number two in the Netherlands and the top 20 in France; in the former country, it was the fourth highest-selling single of the year according to the Single Top 100 listing.